 - Application of sunscreen lotion with SPF of at least 30—which can block or absorb UVB (and some UVA)—is also encouraged.
 Make sure any sunscreen lotion you use only contains zinc oxide and titanium dioxide as active ingredients, and avoid all the other toxic active ingredients in sunscreen.

 - There are quite a few natural ingredients in the foods we eat that help us better handle sun exposure.
 Ingredients such as astaxanthin, zeaxanthin, lutein, lycopene, and other carotenoids, present in some colorful fruits and vegetables, can help prevent sun damage.
 As can green tea, polyphenols in grape seeds, and an extract from a rare fern called polypodium leucotomos.
-These ingredients are all found in Sunsafe Rx.

 - HPV prevention (via the vaccine for younger individuals) has also been shown to help prevent the development of AK later in life.